Admitted Students

 Visitor Accommodation Requests: Duke University encourages persons with disabilities to participate in its programs and activities.
 If you anticipate needing accommodations in order to participate in our virtual event, please contact Idella Hackett at UNDERGRAD-ADMISSIONS@DUKE.EDU or 919-684-3214 in advance of your participation.

-AAPI SHOWCASE SCHEDULE
+AAAPI SHOWCASE SCHEDULE

-AAPI Lunch & Learn Session
+AAAPI Lunch & Learn Session

-11 a.m. – 2:00 p.m.
-Eastern Time
+11:15 a.m. – 2 p.m.

-East Campus, Duke University
+Marketplace, East Campus, Duke University

 BLACK STUDENT ALLIANCE INVITATIONAL INFORMATION

-The Black Student Alliance Invitational (BSAI) events will be held Wednesday, April 17 – Friday, April 19, 2024.
+The Black Student Alliance Invitational (BSAI) events will be held Wednesday, April 16 – Friday, April 18, 2025.

 For event information, visit your CHOOSE DUKE!
 PORTAL HERE.

 Questions?
-Email Cassidy Mills, Assistant Director.
+EMAIL CASSIDY MILLS, Assistant Director.
 Phone: 919-684-0157

 Visitor Accommodation Requests: Duke University encourages persons with disabilities to participate in its programs and activities.
 If you anticipate needing accommodations in order to participate in our online webinar-style event, please contact Idella Hackett at UNDERGRAD-ADMISSIONS@DUKE.EDU or (919) 684-3214 in advance of your participation.